ctcl-bregis/ctclsite-rust/config/projects/codenames.md

 - Diphenhydramine - DPH

 ## Thiols
 Thiol-related codenames are reserved for AMD Ryzen systems without motherboard ECC memory support.
 AMD Ryzen systems with ECC memory support may get a plastics-related codename instead.
-This includes devices with customized AMD processors using the Zen series CPU architecture such as the Valve Steam Deck's APU.
+This includes devices with customized AMD processors using the Zen series CPU architecture such as the Valve Steam Deck's APU and the APUs used in the Xbox Series X/S and PlayStation 5.
 Unlike the HCFC/CFC theme for Intel-based devices, codenames for these devices are chosen regardless to their form factor.

 - **Butanethiol** - BTH
 - Decanethiol - DTH